 - 1 cup red wine

-- 1 tbsp mustard seeds (or ½ tbsp mustard powder)
+- 1 tablespoon mustard seeds (or ½ tablespoon mustard powder)

 - Peel and cut the onions into thin half-moon slices.